Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/dns/create-dns-records-at-register-com.md

 ## <a name="add-a-txt-record-at-registercom-to-verify-that-you-own-the-domain"></a>Ajouter un enregistrement TXT auprès de Register.com pour vérifier que vous êtes propriétaire du domaine
 <a name="BKMK_verify"> </a>

-Avant que vous puissiez utiliser votre domaine avec Microsoft, nous devons vérifier qu’il vous appartient.
-Votre capacité à vous connecter à votre compte auprès de votre bureau d’enregistrement de domaines et à créer l’enregistrement DNS prouve à Microsoft que le domaine vous appartient.
+Before you use your domain with Microsoft, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft that you own the domain.

 > [!NOTE]
-> Cet enregistrement sert uniquement à vérifier que vous êtes propriétaire du domaine.
-Vous pouvez éventuellement le supprimer ultérieurement.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Suivez les étapes décrites ci-dessous ou [regardez la vidéo (commencez la lecture à 0:44)](https://support.office.com/article/Video-Create-DNS-records-at-Register-com-for-Office-365-7448dd9e-c0e7-4d5e-a7e9-f0e4715433c4?ui=en-US&amp;rs=en-US&amp;ad=US).
+Suivez les étapes décrites ci-dessous ou [regardez la vidéo (commencez la lecture à 0:44)](https://support.microsoft.com/office/7448dd9e-c0e7-4d5e-a7e9-f0e4715433c4).

 1. Pour commencer, accédez à la page de vos domaines sur le site Register.com en utilisant [ce lien](https://www.register.com/myaccount/).
 Vous serez invité à vous connecter.